Tech-for-Sustainable-Development/.github/profile/README.md

 Taking shape around people, projects and practical implementations.

-**Its people:** Students, recent graduates, young professionals, researchers, developers, designers, and anyone with something useful to contribute.
+**Its people:** Students, recent graduates, young professionals, new researchers, developers, designers, and anyone with something useful to contribute.

-**Its projects:** Research, prototypes, experiments, tools, and practical work around technology, sustainable development, environmental issues, governance, and local development.
+**Its projects:** Research, prototypes, experiments, tools, policy coverage and practical work around technology, sustainable development, environmental issues, governance, and local development.

-You can join with a research question, a technical idea, a local problem, a half-finished project, or simply an interest in working on something concrete.
+You can join with a research question, a technical idea, a local problem (or a solution to it, even a prototype), a half-finished project, or simply an interest in working on something concrete.

-> **FROM HERE · FROM THERE · FROM EVERYWHERE**
+> **FROM LOCAL ➝ TO REGIONAL ⟾ TO GLOBAL ⇶***

 ---